Kristina01111000/Kristina01111000.github.io/README.md

 - using ionos for database
 - putting the wordpress files in with filezilla
 - peepso it working very well!
+  - only issue is that new users have access to basic wordpress dashboard

 This is a list of some of the projects that I have worked on during the last 3 years.